-Save Barton Creek Association is committed to protecting water quality on Barton Creek, Barton Springs, the Barton Springs Edwards Aquifer, and watersheds across Austin.
+Save Barton Creek Association is committed to protecting water quality on Barton Creek, Barton Springs, the Barton Springs Edwards Aquifer, and watersheds across Austin and the surrounding Hill Country.
 Our participation in City policy such as watershed protection ordinances and land development regulations is a significant piece of this effort.

 Water Quality in our creeks and in Barton Springs varies throughout the year.
 Barton Creek has remained relatively clean thanks to land protections and other policies protecting the Barton Springs Edwards Aquifer.
 However, in certain conditions water quality issues such as algae blooms can arise.
 Barton Springs has periodically closed due to water quality concerns such as bacteria.
 Other creeks in Austin suffer more pollution from urbanization.